 on the left hand side.

-Ochre, and whilst it appears quite light ,when looked at as part of
+ochre.
+While it appears quite light when looked at as part of

 the main picture, just look how dark the ochre wall is against the

-white of website page in the photo above.
+white of the website page in the photo above.

-There are a number of colours in there and a lot depends on whether you work from a reference that you have printed off (as I am), or use the website example to work from.
+There are a number of colours in there and a lot depends on whether you work from a printed reference or view the photo on a screen.

 Either way there will be a lot of differences in how each one of us sees that colour, and a lot of differences in how our printers and screens show us the colour.
-I have done a test which appears here on the right, before I set to work on the actual picture.
-I suggest you do too.
+I have shared a photo of my test sheet and I suggest you do something similar.

 Remember that putting down white first will give you a paler version of the end colour, the order you lay down layers makes a big difference.
 This is why we test.